monsoonmaelstrom/book2/book2.md

 I find Lewis at the helm, because where else would he be?

 “Are there two of you?”
 I ask.
-“Like, do you have a secret identical twin, because you sleep even less than I do, and I don’t think I’ve ever met anyone who sleeps less than I do.”
+“Like, do you have a secret identical twin?
+Because you sleep even less than I do, and I don’t think I’ve ever met anyone who sleeps less than I do.”

 “No,” he chuckles as he answers.
 “But there’s always someone better than you at something.”